LEARN, CONSERVE, RESTORE

 About MCRS

-The Masters in Conservation and Restoration Science (MCRS) at UCI is a highly collaborative program, portions of which will embed students into real-world conservation and restoration settings through community partnerships.
+The Masters in Conservation and Restoration Science (MCRS) at UC Irvine is a highly collaborative program, portions of which will embed students into real-world conservation and restoration settings through community partnerships.
 When the program is completed, students will earn an MCRS degree.

-The MCRS program is offered through the Department of Ecology and Evolutionary Biology (EEB) and the Center for Environmental Biology (CEB) within the School of Biological Sciences.
+The MCRS program is offered through the Department of Ecology and Evolutionary Biology (EEB) and the Center for Environmental Biology (CEB) within the Charlie Dunlop School of Biological Sciences.

 Learn more